Loading...

 Should you choose a Euroclass A1, A2 or B solution?

-Where possible, we recommend the use of a Euroclass A2-s1, d0 breather membrane due to its all-round capabilities.
 We also recommend Euroclass A2-s1, d0 vapour control layers.
-If this is not possible due to factors such as cost, we recommend the use of a Euroclass B-s1,d0 solution.
-ITP offer both options within our range of breather membranes and vapour control layers.
+If this is not possible due to factors such as cost, we recommend the use of a Euroclass B-s1, d0 solution.
+ITP offer Euroclass A1, A2 and B options within our range of breather membranes and vapour control layers.

 What are the testing requirements for breather membranes and vapour control layers?